elixir-europe/MARS/README.md

 ## Introduction

 MARS is a data brokering initiative designed to facilitate the submission of multi-omics life sciences studies to multiple specialized repositories.
-Built as a modular system, MARS enables seamless data exchange between producers and repositories using the standardized ISA-JSON format.
+Built as a modular system, MARS enables seamless data exchange between data producers and repositories using the standardized ISA-JSON format.

 Unlike centralized platforms, MARS functions as a common framework for decentralized data submissions while ensuring consistent interpretation and validation of ISA-JSON metadata across various repositories.
 This approach preserves important links between multi-omics datasets derived from the same biological source, ensuring mutual understanding and accurate data interpretation.